1st US Infantry Regiment

 Bean:

 Jacob's Cattle Bush Bean (Phaseolus vugaris) 18th century, popular in northern New England as a dried bean.
-SOC

 Painted Pony bush beans 19th century SSE